 }

-You can send the raw file or wrapped it into a FormData
+You can send the raw file or wrap it into a FormData

-To get the progress report of a HTTP request, you have to enable the flag for reportProgress
+To get the progress report of an HTTP request, you have to enable the flag for reportProgress

 .
 An ongoing HTTP request can emit a bunch of events and we can tap into those using the Rxjs tap